-This EA has been prepared and was circulated to agencies, tribes, and the public for review and comment pursuant to requirements of NEPA.
+This EA has been prepared and is being circulated to agencies, tribes, and the public for review and comment pursuant to requirements of NEPA.
 No impacts significantly affecting the quality of the human environment have been identified at this time.
-No such impacts were identified during the public review process, and compliance with NEPA would be achieved upon the signing of a FONSI.
+If no such impacts are identified during the public review process, compliance with NEPA would be achieved upon the signing of a FONSI.
+However, if such impacts are identified during the public review, an EIS would be required.
+Compliance with NEPA would then be achieved upon completion of an EIS and the signing of a Record of Decision.

-The adoption of the Proposed MP would be in compliance with this Act.
+The adoption of the Proposed MP would be in compliance with this act.
 Subsequent implementing plans would be subject to further tiered review under NEPA.